AminoACID123/AminoACID123.github.io/_pages/about.md

 ---

 Anzi Xu is currently a Ph.D. student at the [Department of Computer Science and Technology, Nanjing University](https://cs.nju.edu.cn), China, under the supervision of Prof. Linzhang Wang.
-After reciving my B.S. degree in Computer Science from Nanjing University in 2020, I joined the Software Engineering Group (SEG) and went on to pursue a doctor's degree.
+After receiving my B.S. degree in Computer Science from Nanjing University in 2020, I joined the Software Engineering Group (SEG) and went on to pursue a doctor's degree.

 Research Interest